 Our research showed that there are only two websites which will accept payments in ZAR – BetVictor and bet365.

-- Bet365 – This is a site that offers a great opening bonus for all new customers, in addition to the many deposit options that they have, for example, Click2Pay, Entropay, Skrill, Ukash, cheque, wire transfer, and debit or credit card.
+- Bet365 – This is a site that offers a great opening bonus for all new customers, in addition to the many deposit options that they have, for example, Click2Pay, Entropay, Skrill, Ukash, cheque, wire transfer or debit card.
 You can also use them for withdrawals, the only exception being Ukash.
 So enter the site and play!

 Gambling Tax in South Africa